 Secondary education certified teachers enjoy the options and versatility that come with being able to teach students in grades ranging from 6 through 12.

-Through the Tiny Earth Network we are able to provide students with an authentic research experience in their first semester at Florida Southern College.
+Through the Tiny Earth Network we are able to provide students with an authentic biology research experience in their first semester at Florida Southern College.

 Florida Southern College has a collaborative project with the Tiny Earth Network.
 This project focuses on one of the most pressing problems facing the global community: antibiotic resistance in bacteria.

-Through the Tiny Earth Network, students will search for novel antibiotics produced by common soil microorganisms.
+Through the Tiny Earth Network, biology students will search for novel antibiotics produced by common soil microorganisms.
 This experience not only teaches students important laboratory techniques and skills, but also provides an outstanding opportunity to experience the scientific method firsthand, and to contribute to solving a pressing and ongoing health crisis.
-Students have expanded on these experiences later in their academic careers to develop more detailed research projects, and have presented their findings at national scientific meetings.
+Biology students have expanded on these experiences later in their academic careers to develop more detailed research projects, and have presented their findings at national scientific meetings.

-Many of our majors are interested in health professions such as medicine, dentistry, veterinary science, and physical therapy.
+Many of our biology majors are interested in health professions such as medicine, dentistry, veterinary science, and physical therapy.
 Students seriously thinking about applying to a professional school complete an elaborate internship.

 The Biology department sponsors Beta Beta Beta, the society for biology students affiliated with the American Association for the Advancement of Science, Alpha Epsilon Delta (AED), the national Health Preprofessional Honor Society, and Rho Rho Rho Marine and Atmospheric Honor Society.